 Senator Noland: “We owe them and owe ourselves and our children a better state than that.”

-Senator Noland has admitted that he listened to the 1963 speech by John F. Kennedy before he prepared his own 841-word speech in the Senate.
+Senator Noland has admitted that he listened to the 1963 speech by President Kennedy before he prepared his own 841-word speech in the Senate.
 He didn’t give any attribution to the late President.
 Plagiarism or flattery?

 I sense bipartisan politics behind the plagiarism jibe.
-So the last word goes to the embattled State Senator:
+So let’s hear the last word from the embattled State Senator:

 “I believe in every word of my speech.
 I would not change a word of that speech.”